Charlotte Cotton

-Charlotte Cotton is a curator of and writer about photography.
+Charlotte Cotton is an English curator of and writer about photography.

-She has held positions including Head of the Wallis Annenberg Photography Department at the Los Angeles County Museum of Art, Head of Programming at The Photographers' Gallery, London, Curator of Photography at the Victoria and Albert Museum, London, Curator in Residence at the Katonah Museum of Art, NY.
-She is currently Curator-in-Residence at the California Museum of Photography, in Riverside, CA.
+She has held positions including Head of the Wallis Annenberg Photography Department at the Los Angeles County Museum of Art, Head of Programming at The Photographers' Gallery, London, Curator of Photography at the Victoria and Albert Museum, London, and Curator-in-Residence at the Katonah Museum of Art and California Museum of Photography.

 Cotton has curated a number of exhibitions on contemporary photography, and her publications include The Photograph as Contemporary Art, Imperfect Beauty, Then Things Went Quiet, Guy Bourdin, and Photography is Magic.
-She is also the founder of wordswithoutpictures.org (2008–9) and EitherAnd.org (2012).
+She is also the founder of wordswithoutpictures.org (2008–09) and EitherAnd.org (2012).
 Words Without Pictures was published by Aperture in 2010.

 Early life and education

 Cotton was born in the Cotswolds in England.
 She studied Art History at the University of Sussex in Brighton.

 Career

 Victoria and Albert Museum

 Cotton was curator of photographs at the Victoria and Albert Museum from 1993 to 2004.
 She started working as an intern there in 1992.
 She curated many exhibitions of historical and contemporary photography at the museum including: Imperfect Beauty: the making of contemporary fashion photographs (2000), Out of Japan (2002), Stepping In and Out: contemporary documentary photography (2003) and Guy Bourdin (2003).